azproduction/lmd/README.md

 Big JavaScript application cause huge startup latency.
 A 1Mb of JavaScript initializes about ~600-3000ms! without touching any part of DOM.
 LMD is inspired by AMD and provides similar module interface.
 It evals module only when they are required.
-LMD is "Yet Another Loader"
+LMD is "Yet Another Loader" with all loader features: js, css, parallel...
+Why LMD?
+- it can initialize modules when they are required, it tiny and flexible (minimal only 288bytes and up to 1.5kb all-in-one), you can write your modules as Node.js without define or require wrappers, and more...

 Features
 --------